Nvidia chases $200B CPU market with AI agent PCs from Microsoft, Dell, and HP

 - Potential for increased productivity across various sectors.

-From source RSS / original summaryIf Nvidia has cracked a way to bring AI agents easily, safely and usefully to the masses, it could — and should — be big.
+Either way, if Nvidia has cracked the code on bringing AI agents easily, safely, and usefully to the masses, it could — and should — be big.

 Want this in your inbox every morning?